 Ride the Ice Bumper Cars at Ober Gatlinburg

-You can’t help but smile as you attempt to drive your bumper car in a straight line without success or bump into another driver.
+You can’t help but smile as you attempt to drive your ice-bumper car in a straight line without success or bump into another driver.

 Riders have 1/3 of the ice skating rink to roam, glide, bump each other, or spin in circles as quickly as possible.

-Ober Gatlinburg has rental jackets, pants, equipment, and helmets available on a first come, first serve basis if you need gear during your visit.
+Ober Gatlinburg has rental jackets, pants, equipment, and helmets available on a first-come, first-served basis if you need gear during your visit.

-*Snow tubing, skiing and snowboarding are not available during the summer months, but several other outdoor activities are such as water slides, a climbing rock wall, and an Amaze’N Maze.
+*Snow tubing, skiing, and snowboarding are not available during the summer months, but several other outdoor activities are such as the water slides, a climbing rock wall, the Bike area, and Jump Pillow,

 Ride a Mountain Coaster in Gatlinburg